 Executives should build a project organization that they know is capable of delivering the projects they approve.
 The responsibility to build the capable project organization should result in a level of trust.
 The project organization that is trusted to perform will meet those obligations.
 However, to ensure the project organization is meeting that obligation, the executive needs to monitor the organization and the project teams.

 Monitoring projects and the organization is accomplished through initial approval and appropriately selected KPIs.
 Approval for a project should not be provided until the project plan is sufficiently developed to ensure a clear path to success.
-Every project is different resulting in a different expectation from the plan.
+Every project is different, resulting in a different expectations from the plan.
 Having the project manager and/or the business analyst sell the project plan to the executives allows the opportunity to validate the plan prior to approval.

 Key Performance Indicators (KPIs)

 KPIs play a key role in Project oversight.
 After the project is approved, there are some basic project KPIs that will provide some assurance that the project is following the plan, however, each type of project and each industry will have unique KPIs to support in these assurances.
 Some of the basic KPIs are schedule variance, cost variance, and revisions to the scope.
 In addition, any significant risks identified for the project should be included.
 These KPIs cover the basic goals of project management.
 There are additional KPIs that should be considered, as those listed are focused solely on the expense side of the company financials.